Quiz on The Rise and Fall of the Roman Empire

 Ans. (b)

-The period of Roman history marked by the transition from the Roman Republic to the Roman Empire is often referred to as:
+The period of history marked by the transition from the Roman Republic to the Roman Empire is often referred to as:

 (a) The Pax Romana